Niwo1403/test-system/doc/developer manual.md

   - validates requests
   - adds, edits, removes models
   - send response data
-  - uses managers for more complex tasks
+  - uses modules for more complex tasks
 - _**app**_: contains the flask app used by the sub-packages
 - _**constants**_: constants for all files
 - _**util**_: general functionality used on multiple places (e.g. hash generation)